 Also, make sure of a few more things before applying for the exam.
 This will help you in case you’re selected for an audit.

 - Keep all educational and experience certificates ready with you.

-- Make contact with all your previous bosses (under whom you have worked and for projects you have listed on your application form), or their replacements (in case the original boss has moved elsehere), and inform them about your application and tell them that PMI may contact them to verify your experience.
+- Make contact with all your previous bosses under whom you have worked, or their replacements in case the original boss has moved elsewhere.
+Inform them about your application and tell them that the PMI may contact them to verify your experience.

-- Don’t forget to discuss it with you current boss, because he is a more likely candidate to be contacted by PMI if you’re selected for an audit.
+- Don’t forget to inform your current boss, because he is a more likely candidate to be contacted by the PMI if you’re selected for an audit.

-If you follow the above-given suggestions, I can assure you that you will be in a much better position to tackle an audit.
+If you follow the above-given suggestions, I can assure you that you will be in a much better position to tackle the audit.

-I hope all of your concerns have been answered here, but in case you need any further information, feel free to contact me.
+I hope all of your concerns have been answered here, but if you need any further information, feel free to contact me through the comments section.